Bolognase Sauce is SO easy to make. With a little time and a few great ingredients, you will have the tastiest Sunday Gravy you’ve ever had!

 Part two is that I feel funny writing this down cause it’s SO EASY!!!!
 Seriously.
 EASY!
 Anyone can make this.
 So let’s get down to business ok?

 First – how I roll.
-I make a HUGE pot of this sauce.
+I make a HUGE pot of this sauce – I normally double this recipe.
 It’s not time consuming like you are in the kitchen for 6 hours, but you do have to let this sauce cook for a while.
 So you aren’t a slave to the stove, but you have to be there to stir.
 So why would I want to do that a lot?
 I don’t.
 So when I go I go big.
 This is the perfect freezer food.
 It thaws great and all you have to do is boil noodles, heat sauce for 10 minutes and bam – there is your dinner.

 Second – you can’t get the measurements wrong, because for the most part there are none (although you do have to follow the can ratio’s).
 But seriously, when you’re making a big old pot of gravy you do not need to measure how much Italian seasoning you put in.
 Really.
 Make it however flavorful you and your family like!